-My name is Claudia Gil Matias, a rising sophomore at Lacy School of Business at Butler University.
-As of right now, I am double majoring in Marketing and Applied Business Technology.
+My name is Claudia Gil Matias, a rising junior at the Lacy School of Business at Butler University.
+Currently, I am double majoring in Marketing and Applied Business Technology.

-During my first year of college, I applied to be the first-year chair for the Latinx Student Union, which, I must say, was one of the greatest decisions of my life.
-I was able to connect with the Hispanic/Latinx community on my campus.
+Throughout my first and second years, I applied to be a first-year chair for the Latinx Student Union, which later I would become Vice President of Communications, which, I must say, was one of the greatest decisions of my life.
+I connected with the Hispanic/Latinx community on my campus.
 I was mesmerized by how the community has grown since and how similar our experiences were to each other.
-I became quite familiarized with the Efroymson Diversity Center, which opened in 2006, a home committed to diversity, equity, and inclusion.
+I became quite familiar with the Efroymson Diversity Center, which opened in 2006, a home committed to diversity, equity, and inclusion.
 This is where I felt safe to be me.
-I have never felt understood as much as I did in this space which helped me in my journey of embracing my identity even more.
+I have never felt understood as much as I did in this space, which helped me embrace my identity even more.

-Eventually, my first year of college ended, and my search for internships began and that is how I found MORE.
-MORE was one of the first companies that truly understood what diversity and inclusivity meant, as shown throughout their impact in the community.
-When I received the news that I was to join MORE as an intern, I immediately felt ecstatic to work with such amazing women and with a company that was Making Opportunities Reachable for Everyone.
+My second year of college has ended, and I have joined MORE this summer.
+MORE was one of the first organizations that truly understood what diversity and inclusivity meant, as shown throughout their impact on the community.
+When I received the news that I was to join MORE as an intern, I immediately felt ecstatic to work with such amazing women and a company that was Making Opportunities Reachable for Everyone.
 For me, “Seeking MORE” is more than a phrase.
 It is a lifestyle where you choose to come out of your comfort zone and go beyond the limits that you and society have imposed on you because, in the end, you’re the one writing your life story.